 - Already-baked pies: If already baked, you can defrost it on the counter for an hour or two or in the refrigerator overnight, and then rewarm it in the oven at 375°F for 10 to 15 minutes before serving.

-Making a Fruit Pie a Few Days in Advance
+How to Make a Fruit Pie a Few Days in Advance

 Custard or Nut-Based Pies

-Freezing Custard and Nut-Based Pies a Month Ahead
+How to Freeze Custard and Nut-Based Pies a Month Ahead

-The wrapping: Wrap the baked, cooled pies tightly in a few layers of plastic wrap and then place the pies in a large resealable bag or wrap it in aluminum foil to prevent freezer burn.
+- Wrap in plastic: Wrap the baked, cooled pie tightly in a few layers of plastic wrap and then place in a large resealable bag or wrap it in aluminum foil to prevent freezer burn.

-Thawing the pie: Let the pie thaw in the fridge for at least 12 hours or overnight.
+- Thaw the pie: Let the pie thaw in the fridge for at least 12 hours or overnight.
 Thawing it at room temperature can cause the filling to exude liquid and make for soggy crust.

-Making a Custard Pie a Few Days in Advance
+How to Make a Custard Pie a Few Days in Advance